Leptin: Frameshift

 A recessive frameshift mutation resulting in a reduction of leptin has been observed in two consanguineous children with juvenile obesity.
 A 2001 study of 13 people with a heterozygous frameshift mutation known as delta-G133 found that they had lower blood leptin levels than controls.
-There was an increased rate of obesity in these individuals, with 76% having a BMI of over 30 compared to 26% in the control group.
+There was an increased rate of obesity in these individuals, with 76% having a BMI of more than 30 compared to 26% in the control group.

 Polymorphisms

 A Human Genome Equivalent (HuGE) review in 2004 looked at studies of the connection between genetic mutations affecting leptin regulation and obesity.
-They reviewed a common polymorphism in the leptin gene (A19G; frequency 0.46), three mutations in the leptin receptor gene (Q223R, K109R and K656N) and two mutations in the PPARG gene (P12A and C161T).
+They reviewed a common polymorphism in the leptin gene (A19G; frequency 0.46), three mutations in the leptin receptor gene (Q223R, K109R, and K656N) and two mutations in the PPARG gene (P12A and C161T).
 They found no association between any of the polymorphisms and obesity.

 A 2006 study found a link between the common LEP-2548 G/A genotype and morbid obesity in Taiwanese aborigines, but a 2014 meta-analysis did not, however, this polymorphism has been associated with weight gain in patients taking antipsychotics.

 The LEP-2548 G/A polymorphism has been linked with an increased risk of prostate cancer, gestational diabetes, and osteoporosis.

-Other rare polymorphisms have been found but their association with obesity are not consistent.
+Other rare polymorphisms have been found, but their association with obesity are not consistent.